Skip to main content

 New Oreo zero sugar cookies join the lineup

-For those watching their sugar intake but still craving a sandwich cookie, Oreo has new options designed to satisfy sans the sugar.
-Its parent company announced that Oreo Zero Sugar Cookies—including both the classic version and Double Stuf—are hitting the US market for the first time as part of the brand’s permanent offerings.
+For those watching their sugar intake but still craving a sandwich cookie, Oreo has new options designed to satisfy—without the sugar.
+Oreo parent company Mondelēz announced that Oreo Zero Sugar Cookies—including both the classic version and Double Stuf—are hitting the US market for the first time as part of the brand’s permanent offerings.
+Like most Oreo cookies, this new sugar-free option is also vegan.

 Both standard and Double Stuf Zero Sugar packs should be available in cookie aisles right now, hanging happily alongside the returning Reese’s Oreo collaboration and other Oreo innovations.